 Q. Where can I find my Kiosk Pin?

-Q. How do I turn on the photo requirement (& facial recognition for the Kiosk Apps)?
+Q. How do I turn on the photo requirement for Kiosk?

 Q. How can I prevent employees from clocking in/out on their smartphone?

-A. Head to the Locations Tab, select Edit Settings, then from the Timesheet settings you'll see a setting called "Allow Employees to Clock in via Mobile Device"
+A. Go to the Locations Tab, select Edit Settings, then from the Timesheet settings you'll see a setting called "Allow Employees to Clock in via Mobile Device"